Can You File an Injury Lawsuit After Collecting Workers’ Comp in NY?

 In most cases, you cannot recover from a workplace injury lawsuit in New York if you have already accepted workers’ compensation.
 Whether you are a traditional employee or an independent contractor, you may be subject to New York’s exclusive remedy rule.
 Determining which action to take and when can be incredibly complicated, and you should never make any decisions without first speaking to a legal professional.

-At The Carríon Law Firm, our New York workplace injury lawyers have years of experience dealing with all types of workplace injuries.
+At The Carríon Law Firm, our New York City personal injury lawyers have years of experience dealing with all types of workplace injuries.
 Our Boca Raton workplace injury lawyers can work with you to assess your case and determine what path will achieve the best compensation available for you and your family.
 For a free initial consultation on your specific case, call us at (718) 841-0083.

 Can You File an Injury Lawsuit If You Have Already Collected Workers’ Comp in New York?

 Unfortunately, your legal options are very limited if you have already accepted a workers’ compensation insurance package.
 This is because many employers and insurers require that employees forgo their right to sue their employer in exchange for workers’ comp coverage.
-Of course, if you feel that you were injured on the job by your employer’s negligence, you should still consult an experienced New York workplace injury lawyer to discuss all of your options, even if you have already accepted workers’ compensation.
+Of course, if you feel that you were injured on the job by your employer’s negligence, you should still consult an experienced Queens personal injury lawyer to discuss all of your options, even if you have already accepted workers’ compensation.
 If you haven’t accepted workers’ compensation yet, we highly recommend that you call the Niagara Falls personal injury lawyers at The Carríon Law Firm for a free consultation before making any decisions that could limit your monetary recovery.

 Why File a Lawsuit Over Workers’ Compensation Claim?